 Currently accepting MSc and PhD students and postdoctoral fellows in the following areas of research:

-- Community-based exercise programs for older adults with hip fractures
+- Community-based exercise programs for older adults

 - Fear of falling and disability among older adults